clementgalidie/api-cinema/README.md

 ## Description

-The main purpose of this API is to manage a list of movies.
+The main purpose of this API is to manage a list of users and movies.
 Basically, several actions can be done.
+You can use [Advanced Rest Client](https://chrome.google.com/webstore/detail/advanced-rest-client/hgmloofddffdnphfgcellkdfbfbjeloo) Google Chrome extension to test the API.

 ### User